Recycling Proof Patterns in Coq: Case Studies: Overview of ML4PG

 \begin{itemize} \item[1-2] the names and the number of tactics used in one command line, \item[3] types of the tactic arguments; \item[4] relation of the tactic arguments to the (inductive) hypotheses or library lemmas, \item[5-7] three top symbols in the term-tree of the current subgoal, and \item[8] the number of subgoals each tactic command-line generates. \end{itemize}

-When the correlation of these few parameters is taken within a few proof-steps, the arising statistics reveal patterns that can tell a lot about the ``meta'' proof strategy expressed by the tactics and subgoals.
-The details and discussion of this feature-extraction method can be found in \cite{KHG13}, and the new experimental extensions of it are available in \cite{HK12}.
+When the correlation of these few parameters is taken within a few proof-steps, the arising statistic reveals patterns that can tell a lot about the ``meta'' proof strategy expressed by the tactics and subgoals.
+Coq proofs have different lengths and one small proof may potentially resemble a fragment of a bigger proof; also, various small ``patches'' of different big proofs may resemble.
+We address this issue by implementing an automatic split of each proof into proof-patches, thus allowing ML4PG to analyse a proof by the properties of the patches that constitute the proof.
+The details and discussion of this feature-extraction method can be found in \cite{KHG13,HK14}.
 We will not focus on the technical details of the ML4PG feature extraction here, but rather concentrate in the coming sections on proving the point that these simple statistical parameters (40 for one proof patch of five possibly composite proof steps) can indeed capture some essential proof-strategies, interesting and helpful enough from the user's perspective.

 Once all features are extracted, ML4PG is ready to communicate with machine learning interfaces (Stage \textbf{F.2}).
 ML4PG is built to be modular -- that is, the feature extraction is first completed within the Proof General environment, where the data is gathered in the format of hash tables, and then these tables are converted to the format of the chosen machine-learning tool.
 In~\cite{KHG13}, we connected ML4PG to several machine-learning algorithms available in Matlab~\cite{Matlab} and Weka~\cite{Weka}; the results that we obtained with both systems were similar and Weka has the advantage of being an open-source software; hence, we use only Weka throughout this paper, but see \cite{KHG13} for a discussion of Matlab facilities.